Manage Kafka Cluster Configuration Settings in Confluent Cloud¶

 allows you to specify the number of partitions for a particular topic.
 For

-more information, see broker configurations
+more information, see topic configurations and

 curl --location --request PUT 'https://<REST endpoint>/kafka/v3/clusters/<cluster-id>/broker-configs/num.partitions' \